civictechdc/us-congress-pizza-flag-tracker/tasks.md

       - [ ] Use named parameters instead of positional
       - [ ] Set up guide: how to installl environment
       - [ ] Add black, pytest, pytest-cov, pytest-watch to requirements.txt
+      - [ ] Change positional parameters to named parameters
       - [ ] Create test for route controller
 - [ ] rename state to status in documentation
 - [x] review create test and code
 - [ ] adding an order:
   - [x] test the create action
     - [x] When create an order with required attributes, auto generates a UUID.
-    - [x] (just write the) controller & router
+  - [x] (just write the) controller & router : confirm a route calls the correct controller - started, needs to take more input.
   - [ ] Manually build React UI for creating an order
     - [x] decide on mono-repo/server, multi-repo/server, or mono-repo/multi-server
+      DECISION: mutil-repo/server
       - Pros
         - mono-repo/server: easier to keep synchronized, easier to deploy at least locally, don't need to worry about CORS
         - multi-repo/server: more flexible for changing UI or db later, frontend / backend distinction more obvious, can be deployed separately on different servers, may be easier to set up in Heroku
         - mono-repo/multi-server: easier to keep synchronized while allowing for future flexiblity
-    - [ ] proposal: If going with one respository, follow https://dev.to/arnu515/build-a-fullstack-twitter-clone-using-flask-and-react-1j72 skipping authentication and use order entity rather than tweet entity
-    - [ ] proposal if going with two: use https://bezkoder.com/react-crud-web-api/
+    - [ ] implement screen for creating orders using https://bezkoder.com/react-crud-web-api/ (substitute tutorials for orders,  )
 - [ ] Getting the QR code:
   - Create test that `Util.getQRCode('any_string')` returns PNG for the qr code from `?root_url:/show/any_string` route (we can build on early Feb experiment)
   - Create test for OrderTransactions: when you add a order there is a QR code attribute on the order.